Teradata Queue Tables: Managing Live Events for Faster Business Responses

 Limitations on Queue Tables

-Creation or altering may not:
+Creation or modification may not:

 Remember that the purpose of a permanent journal is to maintain a sequential history of all changes made to the rows of one or more tables, and